calaldees/teachingWorkshops/teacherTraining/behaviour.md

 ### Bad behaviour

-TASK: What was on your pre-reading list of _bad behaviours_?

-* Examples
+Whiteboard - Class Activity

+TASK1: List Bad Behaviours

+TASK2: Reflect on the identified bad behaviours
+    * What is this behaviour?
+    * What does this mean?

+* Some of my list
     * Late
     * Missing Equipment
     * Distracting Other Students
     * Interrupting teacher
     * Attention Seeking (taking time from teacher unnecessarily)

-* What is this behaviour?
-* What does this mean?
+    * Vandalism

 ### Examples of good behaviour